ocaml-ppx/ppx_deriving/README.md

   * There may be additional attributes attached to the AST.
 In case of a plugin named `Eq` and attributes named `compare` and `skip`, the plugin must recognize all of `compare`, `skip`, `eq.compare`, `eq.skip`, `deriving.eq.compare` and `deriving.eq.skip` annotations.
 However, if it detects that at least one namespaced (e.g. `eq.compare` or `deriving.eq.compare`) attribute is present, it must not look at any attributes located within a different namespace.
 As a result, different plugins can avoid interference even if they share attribute names.

-  * If a type is polymorphic, the generated functions accept an argument for every type variable before all other arguments.
+  * If a type is parametric, the generated functions accept an argument for every type variable before all other arguments.

 Plugin: Show
 ------------